matco/connectiq-tester/README.md

 ### Note on deprecated positional arguments

 In previous versions positional arguments were used to specify the device and the certificate path.
-Device was first and cert path was second.
+Device was first and certificate path was second.
 You can still use the docker command with positional arguments but you will receive a warning.
 In some future version this will be removed and the above described named arguments will be used.
 If you are using positional arguments, you are advised to change them.

 ## Examples